dwinchell/appset-example/README.md

 3. *Wait* for the OpenShift GitOps operator to install, and for the ArgoCD server to start.

-This should take a few minutes.
+This should only take a few minutes.
 You can optionally run the command below to monitor progress.
 Wait for a Pod with a name that starts with `openshift-gitops-server-` to appear and transition to status `Running`, then terminate the output with CTRL-c.
 ```
 oc config use-context hub
 oc get po -n openshift-gitops -w